comegrant/dbt_docs_test/projects/data-model/README.md

 ### 6. Start developing 🥳
 Hurray!
 Now you can start developing in dbt.

-Please ensure to follow the Git Guidelines (coming) and the guidelines in the [Data Model Deveopment](#data-model-development) section.
+Please ensure to follow the Git Guidelines (coming) and the guidelines in the [Data Model Development](#data-model-development) section.

-## 5. Create pull request
-When you are finished developing on the branch you can merge you changes into main.
-This is done through creating a pull request.
-You can do that from the [GitHub UI](https://github.com/cheffelo/sous-chef).

 # Workflow Development